 Which insurances do you accept?

-For adult patients, we currently accept HMSA, HMSA Quest, UHA, Blue Cross Blue Shield, Medicare, HMAA, Aetna, MDX, and Coventry.
+We currently accept HMSA, HMSA Quest, UHA, Blue Cross Blue Shield, Medicare, HMAA, Aetna, MDX, and Coventry.
 With appropriate referrals, we can also see Kaiser Permanente patients.
-For child and adolescent patients, we accept HMSA (except HMSA Quest), UHA, and Blue Cross Blue Shield.

 Unfortunately, we do not accept HMA, United/UHC/UBH, Alohacare, or Ohana (or any Quest/medicaid other than HMSA).